-This message appears if you try to save a custom style to disk (page 82), but have selected a memory number that doesn't contain any style data.
+This message appears if you try to save Accompaniment Assistance data to disk (page 86) when no Accompaniment Assistance data has been recorded.
+It also appears if you try to save a custom style to disk (page 101), but have selected a memory number that doesn't contain any style data.

-Create a custom style, or select a memory number that contains custom style data.
+Create some Accompaniment Assistance data or a custom style, or select a memory number that contains custom style data.